dc25/davecompton.net/_posts/2022-03-02-a-postgres-server-using-podman-and-runit.markdown

               height=     "560px" %}

-As configured the database served is not stored anywhere permanant.
+As configured the database served is not stored anywhere permanent.
 You can fix this by changing the run script to suit your needs.